gshively11/sos/README.md

 13. Load balancer will receive the response and send it back to the client

 # Strategies for dealing with an explosion of services

+## Tracing requests across a web of services
 At the nginx level, we should be generating a uuid for all requests, which is added as a header.
 This header will be added to the nginx access logs.
 It will also be persisted during all internal proxying of the request, and all services will use the uuid when writing logs.
 This will allow us to trace all the steps a request takes in our system.
 Furthermore, if we send an error response back to the client, the UI should display the uuid to the user, telling them to reference this uuid when reporting errors.
 This will allow us to immediately start diagnosing a specific client's problem without having to dig for it based on timestamp and/or user matching.

 Here's an nginx module to add the request id: https://github.com/newobj/nginx-x-rid-header

+All services should write detailed logs about all requests which should be dumped into elasticsearch.
+A kibana dashboard can be used to view an individual request's path through the web of services.

+## Keeping things neat and tidy
 We need an automated process to clean up old services on our servers.
 Because each deployment spawns a separate process, we will eventually eat up all our resources (ports, memory) if we don't clean them up.
 Ideally, the automated process could be told something like "remove any service that hasn't received any traffic after X number of days".
 If completely automated removal is determined to be too risky, we need to provide a tool that can easily give us the information we need to make the kill decision and a button click to perform it.

+# Unorganized Thoughts
+* We should use the git hash for versioning
+* We need to expose flipr config over an endpoint so it can be pulled in by the client